Appracatappra/SimpleSerializer/README.md

     /// A tile that the current player is starting to build a new word with. var inPlayTile:GameTile? = nil

-    /// An avaliable bonus at this grid location. var bonus:BonusSpot? = nil
+    /// An available bonus at this grid location. var bonus:BonusSpot? = nil

     // MARK: - Computed Properties